amorales187/DH150/Assignments/A04/README.md

 **What is(are) the limitation(s) that possibly would be improved with (digital) technology?**
-* Too many phone calls on non-emergency issues that take time to process → Quick and easy process for reporting an issue Hard or takes extra effort to record/remember/describe the location of the problem through phone call → Option for people to place a location marker on their reports
+* Too many phone calls on non-emergency issues that take time to process → Quick and easy process for reporting an issue
+* Hard or takes extra effort to record/remember/describe the location of the problem through phone call → Option for people to place a location marker on their reports
 * Timely feedback that would otherwise keep people waiting/wondering and prevent people from contacting the city service for status updates → Check on the status of submitted reports
 * Prevent multiple reports on the same issue → Search reports made by other people to stay informed about what is going on in the community

 ### Target Users
 **What are the characteristics of the users (e.g. demographics, preference, expertise)?**
-San Jose resident, homeowners, has children (care about the neighborhood for children's safety), adult users (mostly 18+) with some level of technology skills, all genders, areas with more crime/lower income
+San Jose resident, homeowners, has children (care about the neighborhood for children's safety), adult users (mostly 18+), some level of technology skills, all genders, areas with more crime/lower income

 **Where would the users do that activity (e.g., context of use)?**
 The app can be used anywhere they choose.
 A user should take a photo, remember the location, and acquire additional details of the issue to make the report, so it would be helpful to use the app near the problem area upon encountering it.